Cory Zeidman Pleads Guilty to Sports Betting Fraud Scheme

 Google Play Games es la red social de videojuegos de Google, que en cierto modo cubre un hueco muy similar al popular Game Center de Apple, ofreciendo un punto de encuentro común para todos los videojuegos que utilizan sistema operativo Android.

-What is called a shotgun?
+What is a 12-gauge shotgun?